 Please email your resume and portfolio with examples of your recent work to Ms. Rachel Pharr

-at rpharr@uga.edu
+at rpharr@uga.edu by December 19th, 2022.

 For more information about the Division of Academic Enhancement, please visit dae.uga.edu.
 We look forward to receiving your application!